 Smoking Onsite: Smoking is only permitted in designated smoking areas onsite.
 These will be shown to you on your first shift.
 If you are caught smoking outside of the designated areas, you will be asked to leave the site.

-Leaving work: In the event that you need to leave your shift early due to an emergency or sickness etc, you must inform your point of contact at 365 People and the Shift Manager/ Supervisor immediately.
+Leaving work: In the event that you need to leave your shift early due to an emergency or sickness etc, you must inform your point of contact at 365 People and the Shift Manager/ Supervisor on site immediately.
 If you are found to have left a site without informing anybody of the reasons why, this will result in non-payment of the hours already worked on that day as we will be unable to confirm your total hours worked.

 Our business: We’re a dedicated, professional team, with knowledge and expertise expanding across our core sectors: Commercial, Industrial & Driving and Engineering.
 We have carefully added to our team of experienced recruitment specialists, who understand the requirements of our customers, in an ever changing and competitive sector.